apertureless/vue-chartjs/docs/guide/README.md

 # Getting Started

 **vue-chartjs** is a wrapper for [Chart.js](https://github.com/chartjs/Chart.js) in Vue.
-You can easily create reusable chart components.
+It enables you to easily create reusable chart components.

 ## Introduction